RinMinase/mpc-remote/README.md

 10. Open any video file

-11. Open your browser on your phone then navigate to `localhost:<port stated on Listen on port>`
+11. Open the browser on your phone, then navigate to `<computer IP address>:<port stated on Listen on port>`

 ## Project Development